 The Doctor and Romana arrive at the Tower.

 Sue: I must say, the sets are beautiful.
-The BBC are great at this kind of thing.
-Hey, I’ve just noticed that Romana is wearing leg warmers.
+The BBC are great at this sort of thing.
+Hey, I’ve just noticed Romana is wearing leg warmers this week.
 How 1980s can you get?

 Sue: Of course I did.
 Didn’t you?

-Me: I still wear them from time to time, but they tend to sag a lot nowadays.
+Me: I still wear them from time to time, but they tend to sag at the knees these days.

 I will bet you any money she’s not thinking about entropy.

-Sue: It’s all about people who sit on their arses all day doing nothing.
+Sue: It’s all about people sitting on their arses all day doing nothing to help themselves.
 Same as last week.

-Zargo’s beard remains a source of fascination to Sue.
+Zargo is still a source of fascination for Sue.

-Sue: He looks like he should be a king on a pack of playing cards.
+Sue: He looks like he should be the king in a pack of playing cards.
 Has anyone ever made a pack of cards based on this story?

 Me: State of Decay playing cards?
 That’s a bit niche.

 Sue: This is very clever.
-Only in Doctor Who could you find a castle disguised as a rocket.
+Only in Doctor Who would you find a castle disguised as a rocket.

 The Time Lords discover a room full of dead bodies.